Watherum/RoA2-Stream-Tool/README.md

 ### Score management
 - **F1 / F2** hotkeys increment Player 1's or Player 2's score and push an update immediately — enable this in settings
 - **Shift+F1 / Shift+F2** decrement the respective score
-- **Invert score** mode flips which player F1 and F2 affect — useful when your layout puts P2 on the left
+- **Invert score** mode flips F1/F2 to decrease instead of increase the score (Shift+F1/F2 flips the other way) — useful when your layout puts P2 on the left
+- The +/− button tooltips automatically update to show "increase" or "decrease" depending on the Invert Score setting
 - Swapping players correctly carries over tags, pronouns, socials, seed, and country
 - Changing a player name resets both scores to prevent carryover from a previous set